hypertidy/crsmeta/cran-comments.md

-## crsmeta 0.2.0
+## crsmeta 0.3.0

-New release, work around new sf structure.

-Thank you!
+New release, many apologies for such an early turn around, I need this for new releases of other packages.

 ## Test environments